TechnicalPursuit/TIBET/README.md

 <a name="tutorials" href="#"></a>
 #### Tutorials

-- <a href="https://www.technicalpursuit.com/docs/quickstart.html">TIBET Quickstart Guide</a> - Hello World! for TIBET developers.
+- <a href="https://www.technicalpursuit.com/docs/quickstart.html">TIBET Quickstart</a> - Hello World! for TIBET developers.
+- <a href="https://www.technicalpursuit.com/docs/essentials.html">TIBET Essentials</a> - Core features of the TIBET platform.

 <a name="guidelines" href="#"></a>